SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ### Changing layouts

 There are different ways to configure the layout of a presenter.
-Let's demonstrate with `ProtocolViewerPresenter`.
+Let's demonstrate that with `ProtocolViewerPresenter`.
 The first option is using `openWithLayout:` to open a window.

 ```
 presenter := ProtocolViewerPresenter new.